Remote Software Update

 The parameter Automatic updates allows you to enable or disable the automatic updates for a specific group.

 Additionally, you need to set a target version to enable automatic updates.
-Without one, the queue will stay empty.
+Without a target version, the queue will stay empty.

 Updates are processed in FIFO (first in, first out) order.
 As long as the number of ongoing updates is below the Max Parallel Updates limit, the queue continues to process updates.